-REPORT ON THE AUDIT OF THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS Opinion
+REPORT ON THE AUDIT OF THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS

+Opinion

-We have audited the consolidated and separate financial statements of Coronation Fund Managers Limited (the Group and Company and collectively Coronation) set out on pages 12 to 51 and 53 to 57 and the sections marked as audited in the directors' report, which comprise:
+We have audited the consolidated and separate financial statements of Coronation Fund Managers Limited (the Group and Company and collectively Coronation) set out on pages 12 to 51 and pages 53 to 57, and the sections marked as audited in the directors' report on pages 10 and 11, which comprise:

-- + the consolidated and company statements of financial position as at 30 September 2023; - + the consolidated and company statements of comprehensive income for the year ended 30 September 2023; - + the consolidated and company statements of changes in equity for the year ended 30 September 2023; - + the consolidated and company statements of cash flows for the year ended 30 September 2023; - + the accounting policies, the notes to the consolidated financial statements and notes to Coronation Fund Managers Limited company financial statements; and - + the directors' interest and directors' remuneration notes, marked as "audited" as set out in the directors' report.
+- + the consolidated and company statements of financial position as at 30 September 2024; - + the consolidated and company statements of comprehensive income for the year ended 30 September 2024; - + the consolidated and company statements of changes in equity for the year ended 30 September 2024; - + the consolidated and company statements of cash flows for the year ended 30 September 2024; - + the material accounting policies, the notes to the consolidated financial statements and the notes to the company financial statements; and - + the directors' interest and directors' remuneration notes, marked as "audited" as set out in the directors' report.

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Coronation Fund Managers Limited as at 30 September 2023, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS) and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Coronation Fund Managers Limited as at 30 September 2024, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards), the JSE Financial Reporting Requirements and the Companies Act of South Africa.